GaryHopeMS/MSBuildLab330/Lab Script.md

 \\...
 ```
-3. You need replace the begining of the method.
+3. You need to replace the beginning of the method.

 Here we are changing the signature of the function to include an additional parameter to allow us to pass in the conversation context as a list of messages.

 These messages (prompts and completions) are then added to the chatHistory immediatly following system prompt in the order in which occured, finally followed by the the latest user prompt.

-Replace the begining of the method with the following code
+Replace the beginning of the method with the following code

 ```csharp
 public async Task<(string? response, int promptTokens, int responseTokens)>